 This simple experiment tells you which computer program is taking the most memory.

 For example, my computer works fine till I run the program ‘Android Studio’, which makes the machine dead slow.
-For me, the problem is low RAM.
+For me, the problem is low Memory.

-I can easily Update My Computer RAM to solve this problem (I tend to get a little lazy with these things, just like my PC).
+I can easily Update My Computer Memory to solve this problem (I tend to get a little lazy with these things, just like my PC).
 I won’t need to replace the whole system.

 Do You Actually Need To Upgrade Your System?

 After identifying the problem, you need to decide if an upgrade can solve it or not.
-For example, I was having a problem with a certain program that needed more RAM to run.
-Thus, the option of upgrading RAM was viable for me.
+For example, I was having a problem with a certain program that needed more Memory to run.
+Thus, the option of upgrading Memory was viable for me.